We all know the benefit of tracking our spending and keeping a budget. But when you need to save more money, how do know where to make adjustments?

 The easy answer is to cut back on the daily Starbucks or start cutting coupons.
 Small changes do add up to significant savings over time.
 However, small changes to our biggest budget categories make an even greater impact.

 According to The Bureau of Labor Statistics, the top spending categories for Americans in 2017 were housing, taxes, transportation and food.
 But this leaves out another major budget category.
 According to a care.com survey, 1/3 of families with young kids reported spending 20% or more of their total household budget on childcare costs alone.
 The average spending on childcare outranks even the food spending category.

 If you are looking to make a big impact and accelerate your savings ability, you’ll want to focus on your top household expenses.
 These are the areas where the majority of your money goes every single month.
 When you make even a small change to the biggest expenses in your household budget, you’ll be able to make a much greater impact overall.

+By focusing on your biggest household expenses, you can make the biggest impact on your saving ability.
 This post will review the major spending categories within every budget and offer tips to cut back on that spending and save more than you thought possible.

 Housing is almost always the largest monthly expense.
 Since you probably don’t want to move, it’s often completely overlooked as an opportunity to not only save money, but to save so much money that you can completely transform your financial future.